Uninett/nav/doc/reference/portadmin.rst

 4. Vlan is the current active access vlan on the interface.
 You can change this by using the drop down menu.
 To set this interface to trunking mode, select the trunk option from the drop-down.
-5. Available vlans are the vlans this user is organizationally connected to.
-   Push the button to see the list of available vlans.
-6. This interface is a trunk.
+5. This interface is a trunk.
 To enter trunk edit mode, click the link.

 How to use the interface
 ========================

-Whenever you alter the values on an interface, the color of the row will change and buttons will appear enabling you to save or undo the changes.
+Whenever you alter the values on an interface, the color of the row will change.
+The save button will turn blue to indicate that you can use it to save the changes.

 .. image:: portadmin-change.png